-An animating force in the program in American studies at Cornell, Glenn has won several awards for teaching and undergraduate advising, including the Clark Teaching Award, the Donna and Robert Paul Award for Excellence in Faculty Advising, the Kendall S. Carpenter Memorial Award for Outstanding Advising, and the Stephen H. Weiss Presidential Fellowship.
+An animating force in the program in American studies at Cornell, Altschuler has won several awards for teaching and undergraduate advising, including the Clark Teaching Award, the Donna and Robert Paul Award for Excellence in Faculty Advising, the Kendall S. Carpenter Memorial Award for Outstanding Advising, and the Stephen H. Weiss Presidential Fellowship.

 For more information about Glenn, including a complete bibliography, please visit his website.

 Upcoming CAU education vacations led by Glenn Altschuler:

 Olin Lecture: Cornell Professors and Students, 1940–Present

 American universities remain the envy of the world, and Cornell University is a jewel in the crown of American higher education.
 In researching their book Cornell: A History, 1940–2015, Glenn Altschuler and Isaac Kramnick were struck by the changes and continuities in what faculty and students have been like, how they have spent their time, and the ways in which the institution has evolved, culturally and structurally, over the last seventy-five years.

 Glenn and Isaac reflect on these changes and continuities and their impact on Cornell in the 2014 Olin Lecture, June 6 in Bailey Hall.